pdrabik223/block_it/README.md

     4. Dead cells minimizer -> all cells adresant to piece are dead to the color, so minimizing those will lead to better groupings of cells + Pointer + Aggresive
     5. Hanging Corners maximizer -> Done but has issues
     6. Hanging Corners maximizer but without Pointer -> Done, still with issues
+    7. MinMax2players -> requires a lot of optimization to be useful

 3. Optymisation:
-   1. move generator generates duplicates
+   1. ~~move generator generates duplicates~~
    2. Also we do a lot of unnecessary redrawing since all cells in board are repainted every user action

 # Framework